-Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Country level targets and/or goals Basin specific targets and/or goals Targets are monitored at the corporate level Goals are monitored at the corporate level Company-wide targets and goals: We have aligned our corporate responsibility targets and goals to support the UN Sustainable Development Goals, a global framework for coordinated action to address critical topics by 2030.
+targ rgets i Monitoring at corporate level Approach to setting and monitoring targets and/or goals and Bus leve spe targ and goa Sitite spe targ and goa Bas spe targ and goa targ and goa targ and and targ and targ and and and and and and and and and and de I rgets a d goals ousiness I vel ecific rgets a d/or eals I telfacility lecific rgets add/or eals I telfacility lecific rgets add/or eals I telfacility lecific rgets add/or eals bountry vel rgets add/or monitored at the corporate level Goals are monitored at the corporate level evel Company-wide targets and goals: We have aligned our corporate responsibility targets and goals to support the UN Sustainable Development Goals, a global framework for coordinated action to address critical topics by 2030.
 Our emphasis is on integrating water-related issues related to SDG 6 Clean Water and Sanitation through our 2030 Travel with Purpose Value Chain Targets and 2025 Global Water Stewardship Commitments.
 In 2018, after significant input from leadership across our entire business, we released our new Travel with Purpose long-term commitment to cut our environmental footprint in half and double our social impact investment by 2030.
 Our 2030 Value Chain Targets are comprised of 23 sub-targets and goals, including a 50% reduction in water use intensity for managed operations (2008 Baseline) and approved science-based targets to reduce our carbon emissions intensity by 61% for managed operations.
 Progress is tracked through our Corporate Responsibility department and through LightStay, which we use to track water consumption and other import metrics across our global portfolio.
 Business-level targets: Annual water reduction targets are set by the individual Regions (EMEA, Americas, Asia Pacific) to support achievement of our long-term targets.
 Progress is monitored by regional and area Property Operations management staff, based on LightStay reporting and direct coordination with the hotels.
 Facility-level targets: As a global Brand Standard, Hilton requires that all hotels set annual water use reduction targets and complete improvement projects based on their local operating context and environment.
 Progress is monitored through LightStay reporting and dashboard displays that apprise hotels of their progress against their annual reduction targets.